gpeppel/Test_functions_for_optimization/README.md

-<p>Comparing the archive coverage of each algorithm, including the images for each run.<p>
+<p>A.Comparing the archive coverage of each algorithm, including the images for each run.<p>
 <br />
 <p>Comparing the QD score of each algorithm, including the images for each run<p>
  <br />